‘Playboy’ Playmate Tiffany Toth Flaunts Full Cleavage, Curvy Derriere In Itty-Bitty Beach Bikini

 While Tiffany Toth may have left her mark in the modeling work by having spent some time as a notable Playboy bunny, she’s also managed to do quite well for herself on social media.
 Currently boasting a sizable fan base of 1.3 million Instagram fans and counting, the blond bombshell seems to know exactly what moves to make to drive her admirers wild with desire.

 In her most recent image shared to Instagram, Tiffany can be striking a seated pose, resting on her knees in the sand.
 Surrounded by the same beige sand — in soft focus — it seems as if the smiling stunner is enjoying a day at the beach.
-Her iconic tawny tresses are styled loose, flowing about her freely in beach-babe waves.
+Her iconic tawny tresses are styled loosely, flowing about her freely in beach-babe waves.
 A skimpy teal two-piece bikini clings to every curve of the model’s body, teasing her full cleavage.
 A bit of underboob can also be seen escaping the confines of the bikini top.

 The barely-there bikini bottoms do little conceal the wild curvature of Tiffany’s derriere, her booty being showcased in slight profile.
 The Playboy playmate accessorized with a pair of rounded sunglasses and little else.
-Her lips are parted in a slight smile, and are painted a pretty pink shade.
+Her lips are parted in a slight smile and are painted a pretty pink shade.

 In the very brief caption attached to the sunny snapshot, Tiffany Toth wishes her fans and followers a happy Cinco de Mayo, also asking her admirers how they plan to celebrate the occasion.
 Over 3,400 Instagram users left a like on the snap, and it didn’t take too long for her legions of devotees to respond to her question, either.
 Dozens of fans quickly left personal comments in the appropriate section.